near/stakewars-iv/HOW_TO.md

 - 32GB RAM
 - 8 cores

-TODO: add the setup for tracking only 1 shard.
-We promote StatelessNet as an ability to have more light-weighted validators, we need to show this in practice.
+We will add the requirements for tracking one shard shortly.

 ## Support channels
 To maximize transparency throughout the process and provide timely support for the community, multiple support channels will be set up, including Github, Near.org, X, Telegram, and Zulip.
 At the high level, each channel will be used for the following purposes.